mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ## Staging and Tracking Changes

 Whenever a change is to be tracked (whether that change comes from remote storage or a local modification), the `pending` collection is queried for an existing record (by source, collection, and id) before a record is inserted.
-If there is an existing record, it is updated with the latest; otherwise a new record is inserted.
+If there is an existing `pending `record, it is updated with the latest; otherwise a new record is inserted.

 When an item or keystore is changed locally, a record is inserted/updated into the `pending` collection rather than directly applying to the `items` or `keystores`.
 When remote changes are fetched, a record for each is inserted/updated into the `pending` collection.